The Julia Park Barry of Glasgow - Lifeboat Museum (Opening 29th of June 2019)

-Our new Lifeboat museum is now erected and work to restore the former lifeboat is now underway.
+Our new Lifeboat Museum is nearing completion including the restoration of the former lifeboat.
 The Julia Park Barry of Glasgow served in Peterhead from 1939-1969 and saved 496 lives during its service.
-Following that it served with the Fisheries service for a period, before being bought by Professor Sir Lewis Ritchie and donated back to Peterhead.
+Following that it served as a relief lifeboat for a period, then as a leisure craft, before being purchased by Professor Sir Lewis D Ritchie OBE FRSE and returned to Peterhead in 2013.

 Looking towards 2020 we are currently developing areas that will host a scale replica model of the train system that ran between the prison and granite quarry 2.5 miles south of Peterhead, where the inmates toiled daily to support the build of the "Harbour of Refuge".
 For more information visit: https://canmore.org.uk/site/278079/peterhead-harbour-harbour-of-refuge